Caffin History, Family Crest & Coats of Arms

 The surname Caffin was first found in Dorset where branches of the family were found in Chettle and Folke.
 Chettle dates back to at least the Domesday Book where it was listed as Ceotel and probably was derived from the Old English word ceotel, meaning "deep valley."
 Folke dates back to 1244 where it was derived from the Old English word folc, which meant people, as in "land held by the people."

 Early History of the Caffin family

 This web page shows only a small excerpt of our Caffin research.
-Another 113 words (8 lines of text) covering the years 1627, 1628 and 1714 are included under the topic Early Caffin History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1627, 1628, 1714, 1600, 1666, 1600, 1641, 1602, 1688 and 1668 are included under the topic Early Caffin History in all our PDF Extended History products and printed products wherever possible.

 Caffin Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Caffin has undergone many spelling variations, including Chaffin, Chaffinch, Caffin and others.